Danville considers personalized learning and individualized pathways to graduation to be a key tenet of what we’re all about.

 All high school students have an equal and strong voice in the design of their high school schedule and experience.

 At Danville, students are in most classes with peers from more than one grade.
-Freshman take Music Theory and Composition with seniors, and sophomore and juniors collaborate on Personal Finance projects.
+Freshman take Music Lab with seniors, and sophomore and juniors collaborate on Personal Finance projects.
 In a small school, this multiplies the number of classmates, collaborators and viewpoints students come into contact with every day.

 A students’ Personal Learning Plan is their schedule, the culmination of meetings with advisers, transcript reviews, discussion in advisory around college and career goals, and including input from our School Counselor, Pathways Coordinator and Principal.

-Internships, Independent Studies and Online courses are utilized by about ¼ of 11th and 12th graders.
+Internships, Independent Studies and Online courses are utilized by about half of 11th and 12th graders.